marcoparello/CTF-Writeups/N0PSctf/Reverse/Just-Read.md

 ![](../images/just-read-part-2.png)

-The `{ }` point to this potentially being the flag, however everything is jumbled.
+The `{ }` points to this potentially being the flag, however everything is jumbled.
 So I copied and pasted the section of the code into an online notepad, and manually put together the text:

 ![](../images/just-read-part-3.png)